-- refusing its function the shapes express absence and loss.
-Her early work was personal and biographical but her later works have become universal and their titles have become straightforward, down-to-earth and descriptive.
-For Whiteread her sculptures are metaphors for neglect of people and their environment in Thatcher's Britain (Margaret Thatcher, Prime Minister, 1979-90, John Major was Prime Minister from 1990 to 1997, followed by Tony Blair from 1997 to 2007). - Whiteread was the first woman to win the Turner Prize in November 1993 for House (destroyed 1994) a life-sized replica of the interior of a condemned terraced house in Bow in London's East End.
+- This is House by Rachel WHiteread. - (CLICK) The question is "Can an artwork change the way we see the world?" - Whiteread was the first woman to win the Turner Prize in November 1993 for this work House a life-sized replica of the interior of a condemned terraced house in Bow in London's East End.
 It took two years to plan and was made by spraying liquid concrete into the building's empty shell before its external walls were removed.
-House was completed on 25 October 1993 and demolished eleven weeks later on 11 January 1994.
-House also won the K Foundation award of £40,000 for the worst work of art of the year.
-K Foundation threatened to burn the money unless it was accepted so she gave half to Shelter and the other half to young artists.
-K Foundation burned £1 million the following year. - Demolished is a portfolio of twelve duo-tone screen-prints.
-The one shown is called 'B: Clapton Park Estate, Mandeville Street, London E5; Bakewell Court; Repton Court; March 1995'.
-The screen-prints are divided into three groups, A (A: Clapton Park Estate, Mandeville Street, London E5; Ambergate Court; Norbury Court; October 1993), B and C (C: Trowbridge Estate, London E9; Hannington Point; Hilmarton Point; Deverill Point; June 1995).
-The prints were scanned from photographs of the demolition of tower blocks on three separate estates in Hackney, East London.
-Whiteread took the photographs between October 1993 and June 1995.
-The transfer to screen-prints involved enlarging the black and white photographs which has increased the grain.
-The stages of the demolition are recorded in the form of three photographs taken from the same spot.
-A fourth photograph on each site records a pile of rubble (A), a dust-filled stormy sky (B) and tower blocks on a sunny day (C).
-The A-series is visually neutral but B and C are reminiscent of war photographs.
-In the early 1990s Whiteread lived in East London, a historically poor area. - Whiteread is a pragmatic artist, she said, 'I don't think art changes the world in terms of stopping people dying of Aids or of starvation or being homeless.
+House was completed on 25 October 1993 and demolished eleven weeks later on 11 January 1994. - House also won the K Foundation award of £40,000 for the worst work of art of the year.
+K Foundation threatened to burn the money unless it was accepted so she gave it to charity.
+K Foundation burned £1 million the following year. - Whiteread makes sculptures of the spaces within, around and under everyday objects from baths and sinks to houses, so called 'negative spaces'.
+This draws our attention to the forgotten spaces around and within our everyday world and fixes them in time as public monuments.
+The spaces around objects are normally occupied by human beings and so the solidified spaces become symbols for our human presence while refusing us entry.
+By removing the object and refusing its function the shapes express absence and loss. - Whiteread is a pragmatic artist and she has answered the question.
+She said, 'I don't think art changes the world in terms of stopping people dying of Aids or of starvation or being homeless.
 But for an individual ... it can enhance daily life, reflect our times and, in that sense, change the way you think and are.'